getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

 ### **Conditions**

-Conditions are evaluated for an issue alert **each time the issue receives a new event**.
+Conditions are evaluated for an issue alert **each time** the issue receives a new event, subject to [LINK: rate limits].

 **Each condition is evaluated independently of other conditions**.
 For example, the following alert will never fire: